Eric-Dally/Cryptocurrencies/README.md

 <img width="931" alt="Screen Shot 2021-08-27 at 8 12 21 PM" src="https://user-images.githubusercontent.com/82424250/131201516-e5b767db-10ac-477b-840d-1cb5ddae414b.png">

 3.)
 Created Elbow curve to determine the statistically appropriate number of clusters to group.

 <img width="836" alt="Screen Shot 2021-08-27 at 8 15 25 PM" src="https://user-images.githubusercontent.com/82424250/131201587-b85e01a3-7774-4f87-84ff-5b4ef21ab06f.png">

 4.)
 Ran K-Means Algorithm for four clusters.
 Then, I added the clusters to a Dataframe.
+Side note: In K-means algorithm, each class was defined by creating a centroid for each group.
+The centroids are the center of the cluster, which captures the points closest to them and adds them to the cluster.

 <img width="630" alt="Screen Shot 2021-08-27 at 8 17 25 PM" src="https://user-images.githubusercontent.com/82424250/131201681-0e8da5fc-8901-4b9b-9cfa-8787e99a8213.png">

 <img width="796" alt="Screen Shot 2021-08-27 at 8 17 39 PM" src="https://user-images.githubusercontent.com/82424250/131201683-301fa92f-91d6-4c92-8569-25f3c6cb0ca1.png">

 5.)
 Visualized the results by graphing 2D and 3D plots using the hvplot import in pandas: